Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault++ : Hierarchical Diagnostic Technique

-We classify each metric into one of four collection branches based on its granularity (see \cref{fig:feature_technique}).
-Prior work has shown that attention distributions~\citep{voita2019analyzing,clark2019does}, representation geometry~\citep{ethayarajh2019contextual,kornblith2019similarity}, normalization parameters~\citep{ba2016layer,xiong2020layer}, and residual propagation~\citep{roquet2024cross} vary qualitatively across layers.
-We therefore measure $C_{int}=15$ (encoder) or $C_{int}=16$ (decoder) layer-internal metric types at each layer independently (\cref{tab:defaultpp_features}).
-The decoder count is higher because future attention mass applies only to decoder architectures.
-The remaining metrics are collected at the step level or epoch level.
-Gradient metrics ($C_{opt}=21$) record gradient norm, update ratio, and update activity across parameterized components and global gradients.
-Behavioral metrics ($C_{train}=10$ for encoders, $12$ for decoders) measure model-wide properties such as training loss, output-head behavior, positional sensitivity under controlled position shifts, and peak memory allocation.
-Validation metrics ($C_{eval}=2$) record accuracy or perplexity and calibration error at epoch boundaries.
+We represent each training run with features that capture component-level behavior.
+The FPG identifies the component paths along which a fault can propagate, and we use this structure to organize the collected metrics.
+Architecture-agnostic DNN metrics, such as loss trajectories, accuracy, and gradient statistics, are often too broad to separate transformer-specific fault categories.
+A fault in a QKV projection, a mask, or a positional encoding may barely move accuracy or perplexity while clearly changing attention-level and component-level measurements.
+We therefore collect metrics for attention distributions, projection alignment, residual-stream behavior, optimization behavior, training dynamics, and validation behavior, and we organize them into \emph{feature groups}, where each feature group holds the metrics for one transformer component or one model-wide aspect of training (\cref{fig:feature_technique}, \cref{tab:defaultpp_features}).

-To create a fixed-length representation regardless of model depth, we aggregate per-layer layer-internal metrics into five summary statistics ($A_\ell=5$: early mean, early standard deviation, mid mean, mid standard deviation, and final-layer value).
-A 6-layer and a 12-layer model therefore produce the same number of features per group.
-Step-level metrics (gradient and behavioral) skip this aggregation.
-After layer aggregation produces $d_{\text{step}} = A_\ell C_{int} + C_{opt} + C_{train}$ step-level features, we apply two further aggregation stages to convert variable-length training runs into a fixed-length vector.
+By how they are measured, these feature groups fall into four families, and \cref{tab:defaultpp_features} lists the metric types in each group, where $n_g$ is the number of metric types in group $g$ before aggregation. \emph{Layer-internal} metrics capture attention and component behavior inside transformer layers, since attention distributions~\citep{voita2019analyzing,clark2019does}, representation geometry~\citep{ethayarajh2019contextual,kornblith2019similarity}, normalization parameters~\citep{ba2016layer,xiong2020layer}, and residual propagation~\citep{roquet2024cross} can each vary across layers.
+They total $C_{int}=15$ metric types for encoders and $C_{int}=16$ for decoders, where the decoder adds future attention mass. \emph{Gradient} metrics total $C_{opt}=21$ types and record gradient norm, update ratio, and update activity across parameterized components and global gradients~\citep{default,deepfd,autotrainer,deeplocalize}. \emph{Behavioral} metrics total $C_{train}=10$ types for encoders and $12$ for decoders and capture output-head behavior, positional sensitivity, step time, peak memory allocation, and decoder cache behavior. \emph{Validation} metrics total $C_{eval}=2$ types and capture task accuracy or perplexity and calibration error at validation checkpoints~\citep{guo2017calibration}.